eaindra-wp/hackzurich_2022/README.md

 https://cloud.google.com/natural-language/docs/basics#sentiment_analysis

+## Challenges we ran into
+Some SQL related function names on BigQuery are different from other SQLs such as PostgreSQL.
+Thanks to this challenge, we also learned different syntaxes for BigQuery.

+## What we learned
+While working on this challenge, we got an opportunity to write SQL queries on Google BigQuery more efficiently to combine and retrieve values from the datasets.
+Additionally, we explored more on Google Maps Direction API, Geocoding API, ReTool, and NLP while retrieving potential city names for successful shipments in the future.

-### Further Development:
+## Further Development

 For now, we have only displayed one route for demenstoration purposes.
-This can be modified such that the user can enter their diseried
+This can be modified such that the user can enter their diseried.

-References:
+## References

 https://blog.gdeltproject.org/announcing-the-global-entity-graph-geg-and-a-new-11-billion-entity-dataset/